 What do you hope to accomplish with Being the Body?

-If it does nothing else than break Christians free of this dreadful individualism and let them realize that you cannot be a Christian without being deeply committed to a part of the church, then it will have served a good purpose.
+If it does nothing else than break Christians free of their dreadful individualism and lets them realize that you cannot be a Christian without being deeply committed to a part of the church, then it will have served a good purpose.